-Testicular cancer spreads to other parts of the body through the tissue, lymph and blood systems.
-Cancer is given a stage, based on how extensive the cancer is and how far it has spread.
-This is then used to determine what treatment course will be recommended.
+Testicular cancer spreads to other parts of the body through the tissue, lymph, and blood systems.
+Cancer is given a stage, based on how much cancer there is and how far it has spread.
+This is then used to figure out the best treatment for you.

 Surgical Procedures Used for the Treatment of Testicular Cancer

 Surgery is often used to treat testicular cancer.
-The procedure used will depend on many factors, such as the size and location of the cancer.
-Your surgeon will talk to you about your specific procedure.
+The type used will depend on many factors, such as the size and where the cancer is.
+Your surgeon will talk to you about your procedure.

 Surgical procedures used to treat testicular cancers include:

 - Radical Inguinal Orchiectomy: The testicle is removed through an incision (cut) made in the groin.
 A prosthetic saline-filled testicular implant can be placed where the testicle used to be.

-- Laparoscopic Surgery: At times, lymph nodes can be removed laparoscopically, through small incisions in the abdomen.
-A surgeon will use a laparoscope (thin tube) with a light, camera and other surgical tools.
-The benefit of a laparoscopic procedure is a faster recovery and less pain.
+- Laparoscopic Surgery: At times, lymph nodes can be removed laparoscopically, through small incisions (cuts) in the abdomen.
+A surgeon will use a laparoscope (thin tube) with a light, camera, and other surgical tools.
+The benefits of a laparoscopic procedure are faster recovery and less pain.